soraxas/firmware/README.md

 - `errorStatus` will "type" content of error status buffer (256 chars) on the keyboard.
 Mainly for debug purposes.

 - `reportError <custom text>` will append <custom text> to the error report buffer, if there is enough space for that

+- `goTo <int>` will go to action index int.
+Actions are indexed from zero.

 ## Known issues